edgeimpulse/expert-projects/arduino-portenta-h7-byom-wound-classification.md

 ![Test Model](.gitbook/assets/arduino-portenta-h7-byom-wound-classification/classifyall.PNG)

-The model perfomance is quite satisfactory and we can now deploy to our target device.
+The model performance is quite satisfactory and we can now deploy to our target device.

 There are different ways to  deploy a model to the Arduino Portenta H7: as an arduino library, an OpenMV library, firmware, or a C++ library.